unraid/docs/docs/unraid-os/manual/security/tailscale.md

 :::warning

-Keep in mind that HTTPS Certificates are public, so make sure you are comfortable with your machine names being public before you do this.
+Keep in mind that [details about issued HTTPS certificates are public](https://certificate.transparency.dev/howctworks/), even if you only use them on a private network, so make sure you are comfortable with your machine names being public before you do this.

 :::